marcbeep/flashcards/ci/cheatsheets/formulas.md

   - $w_{kj}$ = weight from input j to neuron k
   - $p$ = number of inputs

+  In plain English: This formula describes how a single layer of neurons processes inputs.
+Each neuron takes all inputs, multiplies them by their respective weights, sums them up, and passes the result through an activation function to produce its output.

 - **Multi-Layer Feedforward**:

   $$
   y_k(\mathbf{x}) = \phi\left( \sum_{j=0}^{p_{\text{hidden}}} w_{kj} \cdot \phi\left( \sum_{i=0}^{p_{\text{input}}} w_{ji} x_i \right) \right)
   $$

   where:

   - $y_k$ = output of neuron k in output layer
   - $w_{kj}$ = weight from hidden neuron j to output k
   - $w_{ji}$ = weight from input i to hidden neuron j
   - $p_{\text{hidden}}$ = number of hidden neurons
   - $p_{\text{input}}$ = number of input neurons

+  In plain English: This formula describes how a neural network with multiple layers processes information.
+The input is first processed by a hidden layer of neurons, and then the outputs of these hidden neurons are processed by the output layer.
+Each layer transforms the data through weighted sums and activation functions, allowing the network to learn complex patterns.

 ### Learning Rules